winrouter/winrouter.github.io/README.md

 ## :tada: Contribute

-If you feel like to help us build a better Icarus, you can
+If you feel like to help us build a better Icarus, you can do

 :black_nib: [Submit a tutorial](https://github.com/ppoffice/hexo-theme-icarus/new/site/source/_posts) |
 :earth_asia: [Add a translation](https://github.com/ppoffice/hexo-theme-icarus/tree/master/languages) |